Want to retire slowly?

 Beyond employer-sponsored plans, you may also be able to use other tax-advantaged retirement savings vehicles, such as a traditional or Roth IRA.
-In 2021, the annual contribution limit for traditional and Roth IRAs is $6,000 (plus an additional $1,000 if you're 50 or older).
+In 2022, the annual combined contribution limit for traditional and Roth IRAs is $6,000 (plus an additional $1,000 if you're 50 or older).

 An understanding of investing fundamentals is essential to making informed decisions with your money.
 A financial professional can help you understand not only the mechanics of investing, but demonstrate why a given strategy might be appropriate for you.
 Most common investing strategies are derived from a wealth of research on the historical performance of various types of investments.
 Though past performance is no guarantee of future results, it can help to understand the various asset classes, the way each class tends to behave, and the function each fulfills in a balanced portfolio.
-Asset allocation is a method used to help manage investment risk; it does not guarantee a profit or protect against investment loss.
-You might find assistance especially useful if you are the recipient of a lump sum, such as a cash award, prize or grant for your work.
+Asset allocation and diversification are methods used to help manage investment risk; they do not guarantee a profit or protect against investment loss.
+You might find assistance especially useful if you are the recipient of a lump sum, such as a cash award, prize, or grant for your work.